 It should be said that here’s no real way to eliminate the pain of bad news one someone who holds enough stake in that information.
 This article hopes to remind you of things to keep in mind while delivering bad news.

-Have a Clear Understanding of the Causing Factors
+Have a Clear Understanding of the Causal Factors

 Communicating bad news without knowing what exactly happened is frustrating to the listener.
 People’s first reaction to hearing bad news will be to ask questions along the lines of, “How’d this happen?”
 Make sure that you’re well studied on the happenings surrounding the news at hand.
 Ensure that you know which causing factors led to the issues you’re presenting, and clearly identify each step along the way that went wrong.